jpluimers/OpenSuSE.Tumbleweed.Server-Install/README.rst

 Create the below ``/etc/noip.com.install.sh`` script with ``chmod 700``, then run it to install.

+One of the things it does is move the config file outside the repository (`I've made a pull-request for that<https://github.com/mdmower/bash-no-ip-updater/pull/2>`_) as it contains credentials.

 Full source is at <https://gist.github.com/jpluimers/3f8c9c024446f6c6dab3>::

     #! /bin/sh